Uranium glass: Modern usage

 U.S. production of uranium glasses ceased in the middle years of World War II because of the government's confiscation of uranium supplies for the Manhattan Project from 1942 to 1958.
-After the restrictions in the United States were eased several firms resumed production of uranium glass, including Fenton, and Mosser; though uranium was still regulated as a strategic material.
+After the restrictions in the United States were eased, several firms resumed production of uranium glass, including Fenton and Mosser; though uranium was still regulated as a strategic material.
 Following the Cold War, restrictions on uranium glass were completely lifted.
 During this time many older pieces entered the free market and new pieces continued to be produced in small quantities into the 2000s.

 Riihimäki Glass produced uranium glass designer pieces after World War II.

+Health concerns

+Uranium glass can register above background radiation on a sufficiently sensitive Geiger counter, although most pieces of uranium glass are considered to be harmless and only negligibly radioactive.
+A study conducted on uranium glass in a private collection found that the dose rates of beta and gamma radiation emitted from the glass posed no danger to the public or to conservators.